-The default baud rate is 115.2 kbps and can be changed using the UART bits in the System Configuration Register.
-This is only available on system versions 0xFA14 and later.
-For previous versions the baud rate is fixed at 115.2k.
+The default baud rate is 9.6 kbps and can be changed using the UART bits in the System Configuration Register.
 Note that the baud rate is changed at system power-up, so when changing the baud rate, a Save To Flash command followed by a power-on cycle is required.
-The UART operates in 8-bit mode, plus one start bit and one stop bit, for a total of 10 bits per byte, as shown in Figure 4-2.
+The UART operates in 8-bit mode, plus one Start bit and one Stop bit, for a total of 10 bits per byte, as shown in Figure 4-2.